Nexis-AI/Ultra-Compact-Agent-to-Agent/README.md

 Import the functions and use them to generate or parse CAIP messages.
 # Example usage in Python

-# Define symbols and abbreviations (already in the module)
 from caip import generate_caip, parse_caip, SYMBOLS, ABBREVS

 # Generate a message